-Pre-nursing programmes are designed to give a solid foundation in the theory and practice of Health Care and Nursing Care for those who intend entering the nursing, paramedical or community care service.
+Pre-nursing courses are designed to give a solid foundation in the theory and practice of Health Care and Nursing Care for those who intend entering the nursing, paramedical or community care service.

 Pre-nursing courses have a number of different aims.
 Firstly, they provide foundation skills and entry requirements to access degree courses in Nursing.
 They develop and foster a range of personal and interpersonal qualities necessary for work in a range of care environments.
 They teach and emphasise the importance of creating and maintaining appropriate relationships with the client, their family, and other professionals involved in their care.
 On completion, graduates will have acquired specialist knowledge, skills and competence in the role of the care assistant.